 Audinate’s ability to foster a diverse and inclusive workplace is essential to the Company’s ability to attract, engage and retain the talent crucial for ongoing success.
 The policies, practices and values of the Company ensure an environment in which individual differences are valued and all employees can realise their potential and contribute to the Company’s success.

-Data on the AV industry is scarcer but one indicative data point is that 11% of attendees at the industry’s largest tradeshow were female.
-The 24% female composition of the overall Audinate workforce is therefore more favourable than the gender mix in the available talent pools.
-Nonetheless, Audinate is committed to practices and an environment that provide increased opportunities for female representation.
+The gender mix in relevant talent pools continues to be a significant factor.
+In FY21 Audinate assessed that 79% of its roles required relevant engineering or related qualifications and/or AV industry experience.
+The 19% female composition of the overall Audinate workforce is more favourable than the gender mix in the available talent pools according to available data.
+Nonetheless, Audinate is committed to practices and an environment that provides increased opportunities for female representation.

 More detail is contained in the Company’s Diversity Policy.